adnzaki/ss-paging/docs/search.md

 # Search
-Basically, SSPaging does not provide any search functionality within the data.
-Since SSPaging is depend on server connection, searching is done on the server and the result sent to client.
-SSPaging only receive query from user and forward it to server to be processed.
+SSPaging does not provide built-in search functionality within the data.
+Since SSPaging relies on server connection, searching is performed on the server side, and the results are sent to the client.
+SSPaging only receives the user's query and forwards it to the server for processing.

-## `filter()` method
+## `filter()` Method
-SSPaging provides `filter()` to handle searching on server-side.
-SSPaging takes search query from user and store it in `search` state.
-When you set `searchBy` option in `getData()`, it will be used to determine which field in database to be used in search query.
-In order to make `filter()` works, it needs an input from user that binded to `search` state.
+SSPaging provides the `filter()` method to handle server-side searching.
+SSPaging captures the search query from the user and stores it in the `search` state.
+When you set the `searchBy` option in `getData()`, it determines which database field to use for the search query.
+For `filter()` to work, you need an input element bound to the `search` state.

 ## Usage
 ::: code-group